 Fluent, Inc. ("we," "us," "our," "Fluent," or the "Company"), formerly known as Cogint, Inc., a Delaware corporation, is an industry leader in data-driven digital marketing services.
-We focus on customer acquisition on behalf of our clients, which include over 500 leading consumer brands, direct marketers and agencies across a wide range of industries.
+We perform customer acquisition services for our clients, which include over 500 leading consumer brands, direct marketers and agencies across a wide range of industries.
 Through our highly-scalable digital marketing campaigns, we have amassed a large, proprietary database of first-hand, self-declared consumer information and preferences.
-From our database, we develop custom segments of consumers, or audiences, that our clients are seeking to connect with, and deliver data and performance-based marketing executions that enable them to do so.
+We develop custom segments of consumers, or audiences, that our clients are seeking to connect with, and deliver data and performance-based marketing executions that enable them to do so.

-Our database currently contains over 190 million unique email addresses that we believe represent over 158 million unique individuals in the US.
-We have permission to contact the majority of them through multiple channels, such as email, home address, telephone, push notifications and SMS text messaging.
+Our database currently contains over 200 million unique email addresses that we believe represent over 168 million unique individuals in the U.S. We have permission to contact the majority of them through multiple channels, such as email, home address, telephone, push notifications and SMS text messaging.

-We leverage a suite of owned media properties and custom, interactive content to attract mass audiences, and engage them with surveys, polls and chat tools to learn about their lifestyles and preferences.
-On average, nearly 800,000 consumers register on our websites daily, providing their names, contact information and permission to provide them with promotional offers.
-According to comScore, we reach 14% of the US digital population on a monthly basis through our owned media properties.
+We leverage a suite of owned media properties and custom, interactive content to attract mass audiences and engage them with surveys, polls and chat tools to learn about their lifestyles and preferences.
+On average, our websites receive over 800,000 first-party consumer registrations daily, which include consumers' names, contact information and permission to provide them with promotional offers.
+According to comScore, we reach 13% of the U.S. digital population on a monthly basis through our owned media properties.
 Over 80% of these consumers engage with Fluent's properties on their mobile devices or tablets.

-Our always-on, real-time capabilities enable us to continue compiling new insights on individuals who we have gained opt-in consent to market to, further enhancing our ability to operate effective performance marketing programs across a wide range of industries.
+Our always-on, real-time capabilities enable us to continue compiling new insights on individuals for whom we have gained opt-in consent to market to, further enhancing our ability to operate effective performance marketing programs across a wide range of industries.
 As our database becomes more robust through further growth and additional insights, we believe our opportunity to expand our addressable client base and the efficiency of our performance-based campaigns improves.
 Industries we serve include financial and professional services, consumer goods, media and entertainment, health, and political, among others.

 We previously had two reportable segments, Information Services and Performance Marketing.
 As a result of the Spin-off of red violet on March 26, 2018, as discussed below, and the resulting change in our management team, the composition of our reportable segments changed.
-As a result, we determined that there is only one reportable segment, Performance Marketing.
+As a result, we determined that we had only one reportable segment, Performance Marketing, as of March 31, 2018.
 This reflects the way our management team evaluates our business performance and manages our operations.
-We restated the segment information disclosures and related analysis in this section for the three and six months ended June 30, 2017 to reflect this change.
+We restated the segment information disclosures and related analysis in this section for the three and nine months ended September 30, 2017 to reflect this change.